Anomaly Detection for a Large Number of Streams: A Permutation-Based Higher Criticism Approach: Experimental results

 \subsection{Grid choice}

-Although the grid $Q$ proposed in Theorem~\ref{th:perm-hc-discrete-test} is valid asymptotically, it can leave out valuable information in finite samples, where the global maximum of $V_q(\bX)$ can be attained for $q > 1$.
-To safeguard the approach against this issue one can instead use a data-dependent grid, such that the grid contains a sufficiently large point $q^*$ for which $\hat N_{q^*}(\bX) = 0$.
+Although the approach characterized in Theorem~\ref{th:perm-hc-discrete-test} is asymptotically sensible, it is somewhat cumbersome in practice and can potentially ignore important information in non-asymptotic settings.
+The data dependent grid $\hat R(\bX)$ in \eqref{eq:data-dep-grid-small} is easier to employ, and extensive numerical experiments show there is no observable performance loss when it is used.
+However, even this data dependent grid may leave out important information, if the global maximum of $\check V_\tau(\bX)$ is attained for $\tau > \Xb + \sqrt{2\sigma_X^2\log(n)/t}$.
+To safeguard the approach against this issue as well, one can extend the data dependent grid $\hat R(\bX)$, such that the grid contains a sufficiently large point $\tau^*$ for which $\check N_{\tau^*}(\bX) = 0$.
 A specific choice is

-The statement in Theorem~\ref{th:perm-hc-discrete-test} still holds for this grid, as long as the number of elements in the grid $k_n$ is not larger than $n^{o(1)}$, and the grid $Q$ approximates the range $[0,1]$ with increasing accuracy as $n$ increases.
-To satisfy both requirements, a suitable choice for the number of elements $k_n$ is given by:

-where $d_n$ is a slowly diverging function.
-Note that $1/d_n$ is the spacing between consecutive grid points.
-We show in this section that $d_n=\log n$ is a suitable default choice.
-Nevertheless, provided $d_n\to\infty$ and $d_n=n^{o(1)}$, Lemma~\ref{lem:chernoff-term-bounds} ensures that $k_n=n^{o(1)}$ with high probability.
-It is then possible to adapt the proof of Theorem~\ref{th:perm-hc-discrete-test} to get the same guarantees for this grid choice as explained, but this clutters the proof with undesirable technicalities.

-It has been suggested in related works \citep{arias2011detection, Wu2014} that scanning over a discrete grid for this type of statistic is merely a proof artifact, and the results are also valid when $q$ in~\eqref{eq:permutation_HC} is optimized over the continuous interval $[0,\infty)$.
-We have conducted extensive numerical experiments regarding the choice of grid and observed no deteriorating performance for extremely fine grid choices.
-However, calibration by permutation without a discrete grid leads to an optimization problem that is very demanding computationally.
-So, from a practical standpoint the discretization is quite relevant as well.